Skip to Content

 • Environmental impact concerns of materials that become waste

-While these challenges are expected to remain throughout 2025 and beyond, the packaging industry has a history of adapting and innovating to respond to constant changes.
-One example is fit-for-purpose packaging solutions.
-Traditional filler materials such as plastics and Styrofoam are fading from use in favor of bio-degradable solutions or organic solutions that mimic the same properties, but do not have the detrimental environmental impact.
-Microplastics are another trigger for innovation due to mounting concerns about their environmental and health risks; any packaging materials that contribute to this problem will be flagged and may face regulation in the future.
+While these challenges are expected to continue through 2025 and beyond, the packaging industry has a strong history of adapting.
+It continues to innovate in response to constant change.
+One example is the rise of fit-for-purpose packaging solutions.
+Traditional fillers like plastics and Styrofoam are being replaced by biodegradable or organic alternatives.
+These solutions mimic the same properties without the same environmental impact.
+Microplastics are another driver of innovation due to growing concerns about environmental and health risks.
+Packaging materials that contribute to this issue will be flagged and may face future regulation.

 Identifying the best means to the end